code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-The [tolerant reader pattern](https://martinfowler.com/bliki/TolerantReader.html){:target="_blank"} was coined by Martin Fowler as a way to reduce the coupling between the consumer and provider of a SOAP web service.
+The [tolerant reader pattern](https://martinfowler.com/bliki/TolerantReader.html){:target="_blank"} was coined by Martin Fowler as a way to reduce the coupling between the consumer and provider of a web service.
 The pattern tries to minimize the impact on existing consumers in case the service contract changes.

 Fowler highlights three main points when working with XML:
 * _Only take the elements you need_
 * _Make minimum assumptions about the structure_
 * _Wrap the data payload behind a convenient object_

-The following example will apply the tolerant reader design pattern to both consumer and provider of a SOAP web service implemented using Spring-WS, Spring Boot, and Maven.
+The following example will apply the tolerant reader design pattern to both the consumer and provider of a SOAP web service implemented using Spring-WS, Spring Boot, and Maven.

 If you want to learn more about Spring WS - head on over to the [Spring WS tutorials page]({{ site.url }}/spring-ws/).
 {: .notice--primary}